Why Do I Get Frequent Headaches?

 Tension headaches

-These type of headaches are caused by tightening or tension in the muscles in the head, neck and scalp.
+These types of headaches are caused by tightening or tension in the muscles in the head, neck and scalp.
 They can be brought on by stress, noise, fumes and even long periods of watching TV or computer screens.
 They’re easier to handle than other types of headaches because they usually just come and go.
 Chronic tension headaches are much less common.

 Migraines